-Stigma hampering cervical cancer battle in IndiaMay 10th, 2013 by Abhaya Srivastava in Cancer /
+Stigma hampering cervical cancer battle in IndiaMay 10, 2013 by Abhaya Srivastava in Medicine & Health / Cancer

 Social stigma is harming attempts to combat cervical cancer in India where more women die annually of the disease than anywhere else in the world, a new report said Friday.